 Now more than ever, it’s imperative for your utility to stay close to your customers.
-Hometown Connections, the services organization dedicated to enhancing the performance of community-owned utilities, has partnered with GreatBlue Research to create a special year-end offer for you to learn first hand what your customers need and expect.
-For the one-time low price of $2,400, you can send a link to your customers to fill out a brief online survey.
+Hometown Connections, the services organization dedicated to enhancing the performance of community-owned utilities, has partnered with GreatBlue Research to create a special offer for you to learn first hand what your customers need and expect.
+For a low fee, you can send a link to your customers to fill out a brief online survey.

 If you’ve ever used the Internet or if you’re into cars, chances are you’ve heard the name Elon Musk.
 While you may be thinking it’s a name for a cologne that came out in the 70s, he’s a primary reason our clients have been so focused on understanding the desirability for these space age (get it?) vehicles and how best to service and incentivize people to purchase them.